Campus Active Directory

 About 1,900 accounts adopt MSU CampusAD a year.
 CampusAD is used by IT Services, former AIS Active Directory clients, and other MSU units.

-The cost of the CampusAD service is $2 per account per month.
-Through joining the CampusAD domain, units can more easily collaborate with others by securely sharing resources with other CampusAD users.
+CampusAD is centrally provided.
+Beginning May 2015, departments are no longer billed for these services.
+Through joining the CampusAD domain, units may collaborate with others by securely sharing resources with other CampusAD users.

 IT Services uses the Quest ActiveRoles Server (ARS) software for management of OUs offers this tool as part of the CampusAD service.